sketchplugins/plugin-directory/README.md

 - [Enumerator](https://github.com/scottsavarie/enumerator), by Scott Savarie: Sketch plugin to rename and number your artboards or layers based on their x,y position
 - [Stacker](https://github.com/scottsavarie/stacker), by Scott Savarie: Sketch plugin to stack a selection horizontally or vertically.
 - [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.
-- [App Asset Export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
-- [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
-Contains most of my previous commands and plugins combined, plus a bunch of new ones.
-- [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.